 Sometimes simply saying these things aloud can help clarify what’s important and what can be dealt with in some other way.
 Unfortunately, 75% of people have never had a conversation with their team or manager about workplace expectations.

 If you’re worried about speaking to your boss about these issues, approach the conversation as being proactive about your workload.
 For example, you might say:

 “I feel like I have a lot on my plate right now and would love your help figuring out the best way to tackle it all.”

 This not only shows you’re concerned about the quality of your work.
 But also makes them aware they shouldn’t be asking more of you right now.

-Step 3: Prioritize the 1 thing you have to do today
+Step 4: Prioritize the one thing you have to do today

 According to Dr. Alice Boyles, the things that add stress to your day are most often tasks that aren’t objectively hard, but psychologically hard.
 Like writing an email you’ve been dreading or giving someone bad news.

 Finishing a task you started but didn’t finish (or that you’ve been avoiding) is a great way to kickstart your confidence.